 What is Cenangium Canker?

-Pine, spruce and fir trees provide much needed shade, animal food and cover, and enhance the landscape with their architectural elegance.
+Pine, spruce, and fir trees provide much needed shade, food, cover, and enhance the landscape with their architectural elegance.
 Unfortunately, these species are prone to fungal diseases such as sooty bark canker, or Cenangium.
 Over time, the disease can girdle your trees, reducing nutrients and water to the upper growth and preventing the flow of plant starches that feed development.
 Trees can die without proper treatment.

 Cenangium is a fungal disease that produces a slow growing canker that affects the above mentioned evergreens as well as aspens.
 It is the most widespread canker on trees in the West.
 Infection begins in July through September when spores germinate and land on damaged or cut parts of the tree.